aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/ input-sources/_index.md

 6. Base64 string
 7. In-memory generated barcode
 8. Processed image
-9. Invalid or corrupted input (error handling)
+9. Invalid or corrupted input (basic error handling)

-All code snippets below are taken **directly** from the sample test class:
+All examples in this article are based on the sample class:

 `com.aspose.barcode.guide.recognition.input_sources.InputSourcesExamples`